bxdoan/bxdoan/README.md

 <div align="center">

-> Simplicity is the easiest path to true beauty.
+> Believe you can and you're halfway there.

-> — Seishuu Handa
+> — Theodore Roosevelt

 </div>